aflnet/aflnet/tutorials/dcmqrscp/README.md

 ## Step-0.
 Server compilation

-You can download the source code of dcmqrscp from the [Official DCMTK Github Mirror](https://github.com/DCMTK/dcmtk).
+You can download the source code of dcmqrscp from the [Official DCMTK GitHub Mirror](https://github.com/DCMTK/dcmtk).
 In this example, we will fuzz a [specific version of dcmqrscp](https://github.com/DCMTK/dcmtk/commit/7f8564cf11e5531689dd329523fb16023aeda3ed).
 To compile and set up this version of `dcmqrscp` for fuzzing, please use the following commands.